 - How To Register A Domain Name (this tutorial)

 - How To Find Available Keyword-Rich Domain Names Quickly (optional)

 - How To Set Up Web Hosting For Your WordPress Site

-- Set Up Nameservers For Your Domain Name
+- How To Set Up A Nameserver For Your Domain Name

-- How To Create Subdomains And Addon Domains In cPanel (optional)
+- How To Use Subdomains, Addon Domains And Parked Domains (optional)

 How To Register A Domain Name – Domain Name Providers

 - domain name registrar